swaraj-ssk/JSP_Servlet_Login_Page/README.md

-# Login Page using Servlet, JSP and MYSQL
+# Login Page using Servlet, JDBC, JSTL and MYSQL